harrycresswell/harry/content/writing/23-01-25-prevent-email-scraping/index.md

 Whilst this does a nice job of preventing scraper scripts, it still depends on human visitors using a JavaScript enabled browser, which you can’t always rely on.

 Unfortunately, that means it’s not quite a perfect solution.
 Although it may well be worth implementing, depending on the depth of the problem and how much you can handle spam.
 In my case, I feel it’s worth it.

+**Update 17th May 2023**: I’ve since discovered the handy [Hugo Cloak Email](https://github.com/martignoni/hugo-cloak-email) shortcode by Nicolas Martignoni, which could be another option to consider.